A template with all user-selectable configuration options. Most options are

 #length: 1 d

-#radiation: false #off by default, switched on by tasks or manually
+#enabled: false #off by default, switched on by tasks or manually

 #chem_species: [] #empty list = disabled chemistry